blockful-io/shutter-staking/docs/simplified-staking-architecture.md

 #### `unstake(uint256 amount, uint256 stakeId)`

--   When unstaking, the keyper receives the SHU tokens they staked plus any rewards they have earned.
-The SHU rewards are automatically compounded into the staked amount.
-The shares are burned when the keyper unstakes.
+-   The shares are burned when the keyper unstakes.
 -   The caller must have staked for at least `lockPeriod` for the specific stake.
 -   If amount is greater than the user balance, the contract will unstake the maximum amount possible.